Skip to main content

 >8270

-Generally speaking, if you can do without CPP in those early retirement years, it’s often a good idea to consider deferring for as long as you can.
+Generally speaking, if you can do without CPP in those early retirement years, it's often a good idea to consider deferring for as long as you can.
 That mitigates the risk of living a lot longer than you expect to (a good problem to have).
-Also, the longer the money stays in the plan, the longer the onus is on the CPPIB to make it grow.
+The longer the money stays in the plan, the longer the onus is on the CPPIB to make it grow.
 Once you start taking payments, that burden shifts to you.

 When to take OAS